cristianszwarc/SerialCommander/readme.md

 **Behaviour**

-When user activity is detected you can provide a welcome message to the user and wait for a command.
+When user activity is detected you can provide a welcome message and wait for a command.

 A command is accepted when a new line is received (user press enter).